 2017-2018 FAFSA for fall 2017, spring 2018 and summer 2018 semesters

 There is now an easier and faster way for students/families to provide tax information when completing FAFSA.
 You will be prompted to enter your federal PIN link to the IRS website.
 The Internal Revenue Service (IRS) Data Retrieval Tool will display your tax information and allow you to transfer the numbers directly into your FAFSA.

-If you and at least one parent do not already have a PIN, click here to request one immediately.
-The PIN (similar to a password) will allow you to sign your FAFSA electronically.
+If you and at least one parent do not already have a FSAID, click here to request one immediately.
+The FSAID(similar to a password) will allow you to sign your FAFSA electronically.

 Step 2: File tax returns as early as possible.